psocha/psocha.github.io/book-summaries/marriage-a-history.md

 The 20th century love marriage had always contained internal contradictions that didn't exist back when marriage was a dispassionate economic union.
 Love marriages were supposed to be motivated by love, yet most people who married were (at least partially) motivated by less idealistic goals like avoiding poverty or social stigma.
 Love marriages were supposed to be egalitarian companionships, yet the husband was the boss of the couple.
-Love marriages were supposed to be emotionally close, yet the gendered division of labor often gave spouses less in common with each other than they did with their same-sex friends.
+Love marriages were supposed to be emotionally close, yet the gendered division of labor meant that spouses often had less in common with each other than they did with their same-sex friends.
 Love marriages were supposed to be a safe sanctuary, yet spouses were allowed to abuse each other in ways that would be criminal if done to strangers.
 Love marriages were supposed to bring fulfillment to their members, yet most activity within marriage was mundane and survival-oriented.
 Love marriages were supposed to be built upon a personal choice to stay together, yet in practice they were hard to leave.